Black and white together

 Kindergarten partnership with Okombahe?

-On our trip in August, the small Pfedelbach travel group from the Namibia Support Association also visited the local kindergarten in Okombahe.
-Although it was holiday time, Sabrina and Sieglinde, two of the three teachers, opened the small kindergarten with 25 children for us.
+On our trip in August, the small Pfedelbach tour group from the Namibia Support Association also visited the local kindergarten in Okombahe.
+Although it was vacation time, Sabrina and Sieglinde, two of the three teachers, opened the small kindergarten with 25 children for us.

-We learned that in the winter (June/July) significantly fewer children come than in the warmer seasons.
-The concrete floor is cold and there are very few chairs and tables, let alone blankets and mattresses.
+We learned that significantly fewer children attend during the winter (June/July) than during the warmer months.
+The concrete floor is cold, and there are very few chairs and tables, let alone blankets and mattresses.

-Parents are required to pay a monthly fee of €3.50 for the period from 7 a.m. to 1 p.m., and €5 for a whole day from 7 a.m. to 5 p.m.
-But even this small fee is too much for most parents who have no income.
-Unfortunately, only 11-12 parents pay.
-The small fee is intended to purchase kindergarten materials and cleaning supplies, pay for electricity and water, and also pay for the third teacher.
-Only two teachers are paid by the state, and they receive €105 per month.
-Continue reading
+Parents are required to pay a monthly fee of €3.50 for the hours from 7 a.m. to 1 p.m., and €5 per month for a full day from 7 a.m. to 5 p.m.
+However, even this small fee is too much for most parents without income.
+Therefore, unfortunately, only 11-12 parents pay.
+The small fee is intended to cover kindergarten materials and cleaning supplies, electricity and water costs, and, in principle, the third teacher.
+Only two teachers are paid by the state, and they receive €105 per month. read more

 Kässpätzle in Okombahe